The Fugitive (Ugo Betti play)

 The Fugitive (La Fuggitiva) is the last play of Italian playwright Ugo Betti, completed six months before his death.
 It was first performed posthumously, at the Teatro le Fenice in Venice, in 1953.
+In 2023, the minimalist theatre company, Cesear's Forum, presented an abridged version of the play in combination with Eugene Ionesco's The Lesson at Playhouse Square, Cleveland, Ohio.
+It was entitled A Fugitive’s Lesson.

 Plot

 Set in a small Italian town rife with petty intrigue and gossip, it begins with Daniele, a minor civil servant, leaving town, ostensibly to attend a professional conference in Bologna.
 Actually, however, he is headed toward the border, planning to desert his wife Nina, who he finds insufferable.
 His plans are frustrated, however, by the appearance of a mysterious stranger, who introduces himself as a doctor, and begins to delve into the real dynamics of Daniele's marriage.
 Though the stranger urges Daniele to proceed with his plan, the young man is increasingly drawn back to his wife.
 When he returns home, he finds that Nina seems to have killed his supervisor, who had tried to coerce her sexually.
 Nina involves her husband in the murder plot, and eventually accuses him of the murder.

 Although Daniele could easily wash his hands of the entire matter, his continuing conversations with the mysterious 'doctor' lead him to discover the sexual, ethical, and even spiritual dimensions of his bond to Nina.
 When she is mysteriously wounded while trying to flee the town, Daniele helps her to the border, and confronts an invisible God, and challenges Him to justify Nina's suffering.
 In a final confrontation, Daniele repudiates the cynical nihilism of the 'doctor.'